CassandraMaldonado/AirFare_Prediction/README.md

 Live App: https://airfarecast-timeseriesfp.streamlit.app

 ## Project Overview
-AirfareCast is a data science project aimed at analyzing airline pricing trends and forecasting future ticket prices using time-series and machine learning models.
+Repo aimed at analyzing airline pricing trends and forecasting future ticket prices using time-series and machine learning models.
 The goal is to provide travelers with insights that enable smarter, more cost-effective booking decisions by exploring the dynamics of fare pricing.

 🎯 Objectives
 Analyze fare trends over time to identify patterns and anomalies